teksi/wastewater/docs/en/user-guide/digitizing/digitizingchannels.rst

   2. The first/last reach geometry vertex was changed, but the `rp_from_level` / `rp_to_level` was not.
 In this case, the QGIS variable `@tww_update_lvl_by_geom` defines whether the `rp_from_level` / `rp_to_level` is overwritten by the Z value of the first / last vertex of the reach
   3. Both the first/last reach geometry vertex and the `rp_from_level` / `rp_to_level` were changed.
 The `rp_from_level` / `rp_to_level` take precendence
   4. Neither the first/last reach geometry vertex nor the `rp_from_level` / `rp_to_level` was changed.
 No changes occur

-In case 1,
-The snapped reachpoint of the new reach have the altitude from the wastewater node bottom_level of manhole new KS and manhole 1.030.
-These levels are copied by the wizard into the attributes `rp_from_level` and `rp_to_level` and can be edited there by the user.
-When the user changes these values, the Z value of the geometry of the digitized feature and its reach points will be changed as well.

-.. note:: If a reach point's level changes, the Z value of its geometry changes, and so does the start- or the end-point of the reach.
-When the Z value of the reach's geometry changes, the reach point's geometry and its level is ajusted as well.
-If both values change, the level takes precendence.
-On an insert it's like when both value change.
-Means the reach's geometry is set according to the reach point's levels and if they are NULL, the Z value of the reach's start- and end-point are set to NaN.

 Synchronization of levels also works when snapping on 3d points (e.g. a textfile as result of gps-measurement with x,y,z coordinates added to the QGIS-project) or line/polygon vertices of 3D geometries while digitizing.
 Be aware, that TEKSI stores 3d-reaches, but the generally used INTERLIS models VSA-DSS 2020.1 / SIA405 Abwasser 2020.1 drop the Z value on all vertices.